EnMAP-Box/enmap-box-documentation/source/usr_section/application_tutorials/specdeepmap/tutorial_specdeepmap.rst

    conda env create -n specdeepmap_gpu_time_capsul --file=https://raw.githubusercontent.com/EnMAP-Box/enmap-box/main/enmapbox/apps/SpecDeepMap/conda_envs/specdeepmap_gpu_time_capsul.yml

-If you want to use a newer CUDA version, you can first create the CPU environment, then manually re-install PyTorch using the appropriate pip install command (as shown in Step 2: Install PyTorch with CUDA).
+If you want to use a newer CUDA version or have trouble with the direct install, you can first create the CPU environment, then manually re-install PyTorch using the appropriate pip install command (as shown in Step 2: Install PyTorch with CUDA).
-Activate environment using conda activate specdeepmap_cpu_time_capsul or conda activate specdeepmap_gpu_time_capsul
+Activate environment using 'conda activate specdeepmap_cpu_time_capsul' or 'conda activate specdeepmap_gpu_time_capsul'

 Getting started